SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          var name: String?
          // this initializer creates a document with a nil name value init() {}
-         // this initializer creates a document with a non-empty name value init?(name: String) {
+         // this initializer creates a document with a nonempty name value init?(name: String) {
             self.name = name
             if name.isEmpty { return nil }